timschott/interview-prep/ds/ml-conceptual.md

     * example: cross entropy loss for classification tasks
 * what is ensemble learning?
   * what is bagging?
+* how to summarize your data?
   * how do you discover outliers in your data?
+  * what assumptions can you make e.g. when can we say it's "normal"
+* what is the central limit theorem?
+* what is the law of large numbers?
 * models to know...
   * k means
   * svm